Search Engine Optimization Myths You Should Leave Behind!

 Sadly, a lot of that advice is wrong.

-In this article, we’re counting down our top SEO myths that everyone needs to know in 2019!
+In this article, we’re counting down our top SEO myths that everyone needs to know!
 This way you’ll be in the know when someone mentions the buzzworthy abbreviation.

 Myth 4 — SEO isn’t real.